PaveeGameDev/GoogleSearchToChatGPT/README.md

 2. - Go to chrome://extensions/
 3. - At the top right, turn on Developer mode
 4. - Click Load unpacked (at the left top corner)
-5. - Find and select the app or extension folder
+5. - Find and select the extension folder
 6. - Enjoy